 With the advent of quantum mechanics, the chief casualty of classical physics is the concept of the mind independent reality.
 The isolation of the objective world of objects from the subjective world of the subject is unachievable in practice.
 Somehow, the lot of object and subject are intimately entwined and interdependent on each other.
 The most frank admission of the new reality comes from the Copenhagen interpretation of Quantum Mechanics.
 Expressed by Dirac, often referred to as the Dirac Razor.
 The Razor sates that the new physics was basically a formal scheme limited to the prediction of experimental results.
 Anything to say about ontological or other philosophical questions was strictly outside the realm of physics.

-In other words, one should avoid sounding silly by claiming that something exists in “the world out.”
+In other words, one should avoid sounding silly by claiming that something exists in “the world out there.”
 Instead, the only objective knowledge about what exists is that which exists concurrent with the instant of measurement.
 This can be thought of as moment when object and subject are both present.
 Both share the same “now”, so to speak.
 It is in this idealised instant that we start to glimpse the need for a change of paradigm.
 Dirac’s Razor declares that the new physics requires a dramatic paradigm shift from classical physics.
 However, the new physics does not explain the new paradigm.
-The new physics simply cries out “Shut up and calculate.”
-Instead of the new physics leading to a clearer and more insightful insight into the nature of reality, it provides the opposite – a mindless, numbing mania of number, measurement and obscure abstraction.
+The new physics simply cries out, as Richard Feynman put it,”Shut up and calculate!”
+Instead of the new physics leading to a clearer and more insightful insight into the nature of reality, it provides the opposite – a mindless, numbing mania of number, measurement, and obscure abstraction.
 The curious public demand more, they demand an explanation.